 - Click on the Print PDF button to open the credit note as a PDF if you'd like to use this as a preview of what you're emailing, or to print the credit note.

 - You can print or email more than one Draft credit note at once from the Draft tab.

 - The credit note will have the word 'Draft' printed on it, otherwise any other information you've entered onto the credit note will be displayed as for a complete and approved PDF credit note.

 - If you make any changes to the Draft credit note, make sure you save it again before printing or emailing to pick up the changes.

 - Credit notes printed or emailed as drafts are not marked as sent so if you want to keep a specific record of this add your own note in the History and Notes.

 Use the Credit Note Options button for a list of actions you can perform on credit notes that are draft, awaiting approval or awaiting payment.

-Deleted credit notes are removed from the Draft or Awaiting Payment tab.
-You can find them by going to the All tab and clicking Search.
+- Deleted credit notes are removed from the Draft or Awaiting Payment tab.
+You can view them again if you need to.